ScooloV/bbpedia/docs/matched_play/guide.md

 An Event Organiser may decide to create their own custom Inducements to be used at their event.
-These will often be themed to the background of the event in question to provide an added level of flavour for the event that is being played; an event called 'Forge Bowl\' may be themed around a Dwarfen forge, and therefore could have an Inducement for a Dwarfen Smith, for example.
+These will often be themed to the background of the event in question to provide an added level of flavour for the event that is being played; an event called 'Forge Bowl' may be themed around a Dwarfen forge, and therefore could have an Inducement for a Dwarfen Smith, for example.